devleague/Has-Many-Relationships/README.md

 If you finish early, perform and record the following SQL statements in `joins.sql` using these higher level requirements.

-1. Find the post id, post title, and user id of all posts where the post author commented on his/her own post. ( should have 2 results )
-1. Count how many comments have been written on posts that have been created after July 14, 2015 ( should have one result, the value of the count should be 25)
+1. Count how many comments have been written on posts that have been created after July 14, 2015 ( should have one result, the value of the count should be 27)
-1. Find all users who comment about 'programming' ( should have 337 results)
+1. Find all users who comment about 'programming' ( should have 336 results)